mozman/ezdxf/docs/source/introduction.rst

 Supported Python Versions
 -------------------------

-*ezdxf* requires at least Python 3.6.
-Python 2 support will be dropped in *ezdxf* v0.9.0, because Python 2 support get more and more annoying.
-I run unit tests with the latest stable CPython 3 version and the latest stable release of pypy during development.
+*ezdxf* requires at least Python 3.5, for Python 2 support use *ezdxf* < v0.9.0, I run unit tests with the latest stable CPython 3 version and the latest stable release of pypy3 during development.

 *ezdxf* is written in pure Python and requires only *pyparser* as additional library beside the Python Standard Library.
 *pytest* is required to run the provided unit and integration tests.
 Data to run the stress and audit test can not be